Het Zorgprestatiemodel – The Care Performance Model starting in 2022

 The new way all costs made in mental healthcare will be calculated and reimbursed starting in 2022

-On January 1, 2022, something will change in mental health care.
-The Care Performance Model is introduced.
+On January 1, 2022, the Care Performance Model is introduced.
 This is a new way in which mental health care in the Netherlands is calculated and reimbursed.
-Focus GGZ sees this as a good development, it is much more transparent for clients, there is a much lower administrative burden for our therapists and we can also add new components to treatments that we see as very valuable, but were not previously reimbursed.
+Focus GGZ sees this as a good development.
+It is much more transparent for clients and we can also add new components to treatments that we see as very valuable, but were not previously reimbursed.

 Read here what the introduction of the Care Performance Model will mean for you as a client